kiskey/stremio-ai-search/README.md

    <img src="public/bmc.png" alt="Buy Me A Coffee" height="40" />
    </a>

+## Environment Variables

+When self-hosting the addon, you can configure the following environment variables in a `.env` file:

+- `TRAKT_CLIENT_ID` - Your Trakt API client ID
+- `TRAKT_CLIENT_SECRET` - Your Trakt API client secret
+- `ENCRYPTION_KEY` - Key used for encrypting sensitive configuration data
+- `RPDB_API_KEY` - API key for RPDB integration
+- `ENABLE_LOGGING` - Set to "true" to enable logging
+- `GITHUB_TOKEN` - GitHub token for issue submission
+- `RECAPTCHA_SECRET_KEY` - Secret key for reCAPTCHA
+- `ADMIN_TOKEN` - Token required for accessing cache management endpoints (new)

 ## Sample use cases

 Here are some examples showing how versatile this addon is.

 ### Natural Language Queries